-- Server-side capabilities are provided extensively in Node JS, a developer can listen to and reply to an HTTP request on the computer, listen to the traffic network and at the same time can access the database from a computer directly.
+- Server-side capabilities are provided extensively in Node JS; a developer can listen to and reply to an HTTP request on the computer, listen to the traffic network, and at the same time can access the database from a computer directly.

 Ruby on Rails

-Below is the top 8 difference between Node JS vs Ruby on Rails
+Below is the top 8 difference between Node JS vs Ruby on Rails.

 Key Difference Between Node JS and Ruby on Rails

-Both Node JS vs Ruby on Rails are popular choices in the market
+Both Node JS vs Ruby on Rails are popular choices in the market.

-- NodeJS has an event-driven model based on the asynchronous call, whereas philosophy for Rails revolves around convention over configuration principle.
+- NodeJS has an event-driven model based on the asynchronous call, whereas the philosophy for Rails revolves around convention over configuration principle.

 Node JS vs Ruby on Rails Comparison Table